BGreeshmaReddy/hh8-minor-project-1/README.md

 ├── package-lock.json
 └── README.md

-How to Run the Project
+->How to Run the Project
 1️⃣ Prerequisites
 Node.js installed
 Redis installed and running on port 6379